armdoni18/pyTOM/README.md

 > A. Ramadoni, J. Lee, *pyTOM: Topology Optimization for Magnetic Actuators in Python*.

-The framework captures three features that are often omitted in educational TO codes for electromechanical devices: permanent magnets as fixed field sources, nonlinear (field-dependent) reluctivity for magnetic saturation, and a multi-position analysis strategy that evaluates the actuator over several plunger positions.
+The framework captures three advanced features: permanent magnets as fixed field sources, nonlinear (field-dependent) reluctivity for magnetic saturation, and a multi-position analysis strategy that evaluates the actuator over several plunger positions.
 It uses a Helmholtz density filter, a Heaviside projection, and the Method of Moving Asymptotes (MMA) for the design update.

 ## Requirements